 Layering Drum Sounds using Multiple Layers

 Learn how to layer drum sounds by using multiple layers and with parallel processing.

 Layering drum sounds is a great way to create new and unique drum textures and the process helps aspiring producers to carve out a reputation as a sound designer.
 Although it could be termed as a production process layering drum sounds borders on the edge of sound design as many of the processes used are shared by both crafts.

 Layering two drum sounds can yield a whole new world of sound design possibilities but throw in a third sound and you are afforded limitless possibilities in designing new unique sound sets.
 However, the introduction of a third sound can result in complicating issues as summing, masking and clashing of frequencies can rear their heads.
-Understanding these three problematic areas and how best to address them can only help in achieving quality results.
+Understanding these three problem areas and how best to address them can only help in achieving quality results.